-The Fund aims to invest in a portfolio of at least five early-stage UK university spin-out companies across a broad range of industries.
 The key factors that will affect returns for investors are the health of the economy and the financial strength and strategic interest of companies which are likely to be partners and/or acquirers of the fund's portfolio companies in the future.
 Specific industry factors, such as the price of oil and semiconductor component availability, will have varied impacts on portfolio companies, both positive and negative.
 The comparative value of other assets, including stock indices, is also a factor in the valuation of portfolio companies, especially at exit.
-As private companies, the main factor in the valuation of a portfolio companies where traditional metrics such as price-to-revenues, price-to-profit are more commonly used), is at what valuation can they raise money.
+As private companies, the main factor in the valuation of a portfolio company before it reaches the commercial stage (where traditional metrics such as price-to-revenues, price-to-profit are more commonly used), is at what valuation can they raise money.
 This is determined by the level of interest in the portfolio company and its technology, the value of the economic proposition, intellectual property value and the strength of the management and scientific teams.